robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 \[ SRI = \frac{x}{x + y_{AB} + y_{A} + y_{B}} \]

-where x is the number of fixes where individuals A and B were within 50 m of each other, yA is the number of fixes from individual A when individual B did not have a simultaneous fix, yB is the number of fixes from individual B when individual A did not have a simultaneous fix, and yAB is the number of simultaneous fixes from individuals A and B that were separated by \>50 m (Farine & Whitehead 2015).
+where x is the number of fixes where individuals A and B were within 50 m of each other, y<sub>A</sub> is the number of fixes from individual A when individual B did not have a simultaneous fix, y<sub>B</sub> is the number of fixes from individual B when individual A did not have a simultaneous fix, and y<sub>AB</sub> is the number of simultaneous fixes from individuals A and B that were separated by \>50 m (Farine & Whitehead 2015).
 Social groups were designated if two or more individuals occurred within 50 m of one another at any given time point.
 We generated social networks with the igraph package in R, version 1.2.2 (Csárdi & Nepusz 2006).
-For each network, we calculated graph strength, defined as the sum of the edge weights for each individual in each network.
-We considered graph strength generated from PBSNs as an index of sociality (i.e., social strength).

-Our multilayer social network therefore consisted of social association networks generated in two habitat types (open and closed) and in two seasons (winter and summer)

-#### Generating multilayer social networks

-1.  landcover scale

-Sample same landcover product at different scales.
-Landcover is the Fogo landcover product.
-Resampled using `grainchanger` from regular resolution (believe it’s 30m), to 100m, 250m, 500m, 1000m, 2500m (tentative numbers).
-Resampling method was modal moving window.
-Water areas were masked before resampling.
-Landcover reclassified to open, forest and lichen.

-    open <- c(1, 6, 7, 9)
-    forest <- c(2, 3, 4, 5)
-    lichen <- 8
+For each multilayer network, we calculated XXX metrics (see below).

+#### Altering spatial scale

+To assess the influence of landcover scale on multilayer networks, we re-sampled our landcover classification map at varying scales.
+Specifically, we selected scales relevant to caribou ecology.
+We re-sampled landcover using the **`grainchanger` package/function\[???\]** (REF) at five scales: 100m, 250m, 500m, 1000m, 2500m.
+Sampling at 100 and 250m represents fine-scale decision making for caribou during foraging (REF), while re-sampling at 1000m and 2500m represents the scale at which caribou tend to select and avoid habitat (Bastille-Rousseau et al. 2017).
+Resampling occurred based on a modal moving window method, where XXXXX. \[ALEC YOU’RE GOING TO HAVE TO ADD DETAIL HERE\]

-Each modal landcover, and the original are sampled and separate network layers constructed for each.
+**Each modal landcover, and the original are sampled and separate network layers constructed for each. \[QW: NOT SURE WHAT THIS MEANS\]**

-1.  spatial threshold

-Social networks constructed using spatsoc.
-Multilayer networks constructed for each season.
-Variable modified is the spatial buffer.
-Series from 5 to 500.
+#### Altering social scale

+As above, we generated social association networks in three habitat types and two seasons.
+For our baseline networks, we assumed individuals were in the same group if they were within a 50m spatial buffer of one another (see above).
+Based on visual (short distance) and auditory (long distnace) sensory modalities of caribou (REF?), we modified the spatial buffer and re-assigned groups at incremental distance between 5 and 500.
+Thus, at the finest social scale, only individuals within 5m of one another were considered in the same group, whereas at the coarset social scale, only individuals within 500m of one another were considered in the same group.
+Modifying social scale enabled us to assess the

-1.  number of observations
+#### Altering the number of observations

+Studies of social network analysis vary in the number and frequency of observations as well as the data collection technique used to generate networks (Davis et al. 2018; Webber and Vander Wal 2019).
 Randomly select max number of observations - timegroups - (right now 750).
 For each iteration, include n observations for each season for all individuals.
 Subsequent iterations include nstep more (right now 25), along with previously included to remove stochasticity.
 Parallels with observation data.